Guardian Pet Insurance

 Your Guardian Insurance pet insurance policy will automatically renew if you choose not to alter or cancel it after receiving your renewal notice.
 If you’re not sure whether to renew or switch, here’s our guide to renewing your pet insurance policy.

-Make sure you compare pet insurance policies before simply renewing the same policy, so that you continue to get outstanding value insurance at the right price:
+Make sure you consider comparing pet insurance policies before simply renewing the same policy, so that you continue to get outstanding value insurance at the right price:

 Guardian Insurance is a trading name of Greenstone Financial Services (GFS).
 GFS has partnered with Hannover Life Re of Australasia Ltd, which is the insurer of the Guardian range of products.